Beaumont Work Accident Lawyers

 Punitive damages, also known as exemplary damages or vindictive damages, can only be awarded under Texas Civil Practice and Remedies Code § 41.003 when a plaintiff proves by clear and convincing evidence that the harm in their personal injury claim resulted from fraud, malice, or gross negligence.

-Punitive damages are very rare, especially in workplace injury cases (although drunk driving-related injuries are a possible exception), and are intended more to punish defendants for especially abhorrent misconduct and discourage other people from behaving similarly.
+Punitive damages are very rare, especially in workplace accident cases (although drunk driving-related injuries are a possible exception), and are intended more to punish defendants for especially abhorrent misconduct and discourage other people from behaving similarly.
 Under Texas Civil Practice and Remedies Code § 41.008, punitive damages cannot be more than $200,000 or two times the amount of economic damages plus an amount equal to any noneconomic damages found by the jury, up to $750,000.

 What is the maximum medical improvement?